nraviles/Gitbook/meetings-topics-and-schedule/probability-primer-10-08-22-3pm-cst/martingales-and-markov-processes.md

 P(\tau < \infty) = 1
 $$

-i.e. you always hit $$\tau$$ in a finite amount of time, plus whatever conditions you need to move the limit inside the expectation (integral).
+i.e. you always hit $$\tau$$ in a finite amount of time, plus whatever you need to move the limit inside the expectation (integral).

 In our case